Negative reviews aren’t bad news.

 The truth is, anyone who has a business has had to deal with at least a couple of poor reviews.

-And if everyone who got a bad product review closed up shop, eCommerce just wouldn’t exist.
+And if everyone who has gotten bad product reviews closed up shop, eCommerce just wouldn’t exist.

 If and when you get a negative review, the most important thing to remember is that it doesn’t mean your product or service is bad.